10 Reasons Why The UK Gambling Industry Keeps Growing

 UK Gambling Yield

-The total gambling yield for the entire British gambling sector stood at £14.1 billion between April 2021 and March 2022, which is a 10% increase compared to the same period from 2020 to 2021, when the yield was £12.5 billion.
+The total gambling yield for the entire British gambling sector stood at £14.1 billion between April 2021 and March 2022, a 10% increase compared to the same period from 2020 to 2021, when the yield was £12.5 billion.

 Online Gambling Industry